Data-light Uncertainty Set Merging with Admissibility: Discussions

-This supplement contains additional theoretical results in Section \ref{ap:add_theory}, an extension for merging risk controlling uncertainty sets and multiple testing results in Section \ref{ap:extention}, technical proofs in Section \ref{ap:proof}, further discussions and numerical results in Sections \ref{ap:discuss_thm_dep_power} and \ref{ap:sensitivity}.
+This supplement begins with a content analysis of the merged set under dependence (Section \ref{sec:size_dependence}) and an extension for merging risk-controlling uncertainty sets (Section \ref{ap:risk_control}).
+We then provide the proofs for all results in the main text and the Supplement (Section \ref{ap:proof}), followed by further discussions and numerical results (Sections \ref{ap:discuss_thm_dep_power} and \ref{ap:sensitivity}).
+The supplement concludes with a detailed discussion of the admissible deterministic set merging procedure under independence (Section \ref{ap:merge_indep_no_random}).